-2019 Regionals March 16, 17 and 19 at on-campus sites to be determined.
-2019 Men's Elite Eight' March 27, 28 and 30 at the Ford Center, Evansville, Indiana.
-DATE FORMULA Regionals (eight) Second weekend in March (Saturday, Sunday and Tuesday).
+2021 Regionals March 13, 14 and 16 at on-campus sites to be determined.
+2021 Men's Elite Eight March 24-27 in Evansville, Indiana.

+DATE FORMULA

+Regionals (eight) Second weekend in March (Saturday, Sunday and Tuesday).
 Elite Eight Fourth weekend in March (Wednesday, Thursday and Saturday).